 - 1. CNG or fuel cells may remain in service for 12 years; - 2.
 Diesel, E85, or LP may remain in service for 11 years; - 3.
 Hybrid gasoline may remain in service for 10 years, and; - 4.
-Standard gasoline may remain in service for 8 years. xcv
+Standard gasoline may remain in service for 8 years.xcvi

-Age requirements for private VFH allow vehicles that are 10 years of age at entry into service and up to 12 model years of age while in service.
-There are currently no age requirement incentives to drive a fuel efficient or WA private VFH.
+Age requirements for private VFH allow vehicles that are 10 years of age at entry into service and up to 12 model years of age while in service.xcvii There are currently no age requirement incentives to drive a fuel efficient or WA private VFH.

 Transport DC Grants - August 2015, DCTC established a grants program to assist District residents and taxicab companies to obtain new WA vehicles.
 Applications were available to drivers with a valid H-tag and taxicab companies that have met the 6% WAVs requirement.
 All those awarded a grant were required to agree to participate in the Transport DC program.
-In addition, an online sensitivity training program developed in partnership with ODR was required for accepting the grant. xcvii
+In addition, an online sensitivity training program developed in partnership with ODR was required for accepting the grant.xcviii Drivers residing in and outside of the District could apply for grants towards renting a WA vehicle and towards WA vehicle training.